d3b-center/clinical-data-flow/README.md

-# clinical-data-distribution
+# clinical-data-flow
-Project management and design artifacts for Clinical Data Distribution
+Project management and design artifacts for Clinical Data Flow